ChocolatineMathou/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Languages: French (mother tongue), English, Spanish (elementary proficiency) and Italian (elementary proficiency)
+- Languages: French (mother tongue), English (fluent), Spanish (elementary proficiency).
-- Adobe Creative Suite (InDesign, Photoshop, Illustrator): During my previous experiences, I had to create posters, brochures and logos.
+- Adobe Softwares (InDesign, Photoshop, Illustrator): During my previous experiences, I had to create posters, brochures and logos.
+I also used Photoshop to imagine templates of websites.

 ## Education